Engal Anna

 Engal Anna is a 2004 Indian Tamil-language comedy drama film directed by Siddique.
-The film stars Vijayakanth, leading an ensemble cast that includes Prabhu Deva, Pandiarajan, Vadivelu, Namitha, Swarnamalya, and Indraja, Lal, Manivannan, and Anandaraj play supporting roles.
-It is a remake of the director's 2003 Malayalam film Chronic Bachelor.
+The film stars Vijayakanth in the main lead role, with Prabhu Deva, Pandiarajan, Vadivelu, Namitha, Swarnamalya, and Indraja, Lal, Manivannan, and Anandaraj in supporting roles.
+It is the Tamil remake of the director's own Malayalam film Chronic Bachelor (2003).

 Engal Anna was released on 14 January 2004 and became a commercial success.

 Plot

 The film opens with a flashback showing a feud between the families of Sundaralingam Prabhakaran (SP) and Bhavani Easwaramurthy.
 Prabhakaran and Bhavani are in love.
 SP's father Sundaralingam is wrongly accused of murdering Bhavani's father Easwaramurthy.
 Prabhakaran starts to help Bhavani's family and mortgages his own house to finance her factory with the intention of making it up to them as he believes that his father has indeed killed Bhavani's father.
 However, Bhavani is now trying to take revenge for her father's murder.
 SP's mother is now on her deathbed.
 While in the hospital, his mother tells how his father had a different wife and he should ask them forgiveness.
 Prabhakaran storms into Bhavani's house and accuses her uncle (who really killed Bhavani's father), also trying to make her understand the truth, but she does not believe him.
 Then, Prabhakaran says that he does not love her any more and vows that he will never trust a woman by remaining a chronic bachelor forever.

 Then the film comes to the present time, showing a legal battle between Prabhakaran (now called SP) and Bhavani.
 Bhavani becomes furious when SP wins the legal battle to get back his house.
 She threatens to destroy SP.
 From here, the story moves to the day-to-day life of SP and falls into a comic track throughout the first half.
 SP is now a successful businessman.
 He has a stepsister named Parvathi, who is his father's daughter from his other wife.
 He now lives for her, but she does not know that SP is her brother, although she stays next door to him.
 Mayilsamy is SP's aide, and he too is a bachelor.
 Gowri comes to stay in the hostel where Parvathi stays and tries to win SP's heart, but SP considers her a nuisance.